 Even though many sea glass hunters rave of their finds on northern California beaches, there are beaches in southern California where you can also find sea glass.

-My favorite beach near my home to sea glass hunt is located in the most southern part of Redondo Beach and Torrance Beach.
-An hour before low tide, I begin my journey at the end of the bike path and head along the water’s edge south towards Palos Verdes.
+My favorite beach near my home to collect sea glass is located in the most southern part of Redondo Beach and Torrance Beach.
+An hour before low tide, I begin my journey at the end of the bike path and head south along the water’s edge towards Palos Verdes.

 I find mostly white and brown sea glass in Redondo, but on good days when the tide has brought in patches of pebbles and seashells, I usually find a few thick and frosted sea foam shards.

 I’ve checked nearby Manhattan Beach, Hermosa Beach, and El Segundo for sea glass, but I haven’t found that much on these beaches.

 I’ve found a few nice shards of sea glass in Malibu by walking in front of the private homes an hour before and after low tide.
 I access the shore in front of the homes through the public beaches like El Matador.

 The best thing about beachcombing along the Malibu coast is the beautiful beaches.
 There’s a relaxing and kick-back type of vibe along the water.
 If you plan on going to Malibu to collect sea glass during summer weekends, try to go early to get a good parking spot.

 I’ve found lots of little sea glass shards in La Jolla, and it’s a beautiful and popular beach.
 Be sure to go an hour or two before low tide.
 You should be able to find sea glass on La Jolla beach most days.

 There are several beaches between Newport Beach and Laguna where people have reported finding sea glass.